miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + He has Nature 6, Curse 5, Necro 5, Psycho 5, Covenant 5, Suggestion, Entrance, the effects of Violet Lenses as a perk, Fae Step & Apex.
 + He can replicate the effects of T4 Core magics with raw mana.
 + He'll attempt to add you to his harem, and he doesn't exactly require consent but at least he's not out to kill you, yet.

+### Sidebar
 + If you do join his harem, willingly or otherwise, for more than 24 hours you'll find you've gained Fae Step, and if you had it all advantages are doubled.

+### Sidebar
-+ In either case, you can also take Consortation rewritten to utilize equivalent fae spirits, with a feytouch instead of the helltouch to r5, r5 contacting another archfae, or Thorn.
+In either case, you can also take Consortation rewritten to utilize equivalent fae spirits, with a feytouch instead of the helltouch to r5, r5 contacting another archfae, or Thorn.

-TENTACLE PARTY
+## Quest: Tentacle Party
-Noble
+- Slot: Noble
+- Faction: Outsiders

-Threat 4
+- Threat: 4
-Conflict 5
+- Conflict: 5
-Reward 7
+- Reward: 7

 Look, you know, I know, they know, we all know it had to happen.
 Enjoy the tentacle faction to its fullest with an organized tentacle party where different Outsiders with various different flavors & aesthetics of Monstrosity and/or Visceramancy will entertain each other and the guests using tentacles.
 What exactly that entails is up to your imagination and the rating of wherever you post your build or story.
 All are invited!
 You know, provided you and those you bring with you are cool with outsiders.
 And tentacles.
 Lots. of. tentacles, served with a side of tentacles.
 Some tendrils thrown in just to spice it up a bit, and in more varieties than you can dream up.

 Notes:
-+ Just for tonight, this particular tentacle party is hosted by the gn'th’bthntor lloig mgn’ghft ot syhah na'ahehne, or the Sanguine Mindlight, who is interceding to prevent Far Corruption for now.
++ Just for tonight, this particular tentacle party is hosted by the gn'th’bthntor lloig mgn’ghft ot syhah na'ahehne, or the _Sanguine Mindlight_, who is interceding to prevent Far Corruption for now.
 + May or may not involve refreshments, that may or may not offend the sensibilities of some non-Outsiders.

-PUBLIC SERVICE
-Folk (ORC) - Repeatable
+## Quest: Public Service
+- Slot: Folk
+- Faction: ORC
+- Repeatable: True

-Threat 2
+- Threat: 2
-Conflict 2
+- Conflict: 2
-Reward 2
+- Reward: 2

 A very simple and straightforward matter.
 A district in Deco City, ORC's city, or some other supernatural aware civilized community, is currently short on staff to manage some necessities and basic community care.
 So, the ORC has issued a request for available agents and general staff to volunteer for various public service roles, temporarily of course.
 Could last a few days, or it could last over a month, in one place or bouncing around to different locations where you're needed.
 Perhaps you have the same daily job you're filling in for like a crossing guard, or perhaps you're going from place to place filling in odd jobs for service projects like rescuing cats.